 As gases expand, they get cooler.
 This happens because expansion causes pressure to drop, and a decrease in pressure slows gas molecules down.
 (Temperature is basically a measurement of how quickly molecules are moving.
 The faster the molecules, the hotter the gas.)

 You can observe the same phenomenon when you use an air can to clean a computer: The can of air gets colder when you spray, because the pressure on the gas inside is decreasing rapidly.
 Some of the energy to make the gas expand gets taken from the heat energy in the aerosol can.
 Because the gases in the Boomerang Nebula were thrown off by the central star at such a great speed, a lot of heat energy got zapped away in the blink of an eye.

 Raghvendra Sahai, of NASA's Jet Propulsion Laboratory (JPL), in Pasadena, California, thinks the Boomerang Nebula is even colder than other expanding nebulas because it's throwing off its mass about 100 times faster than those dying stars, or about 100 billion times faster than the sun ejects mass.

 Students at MIT will be happy to know that their school is — so far — the coolest.
 In 2015, a team of physicists there chilled atoms to the coldest temperature ever: 500 nanokelvins, or 0.0000005 kelvins (minus 459.67 F or minus 273.15 C).
 That's a lot colder than the Boomerang Nebula, but only because the scientists used lasers to cool individual atoms of sodium and potassium.

 Cambridge won't be the coolest forever, though.
 Many teams of scientists have continued to work on making gases even colder.
-JPL has the Cold Atom Laboratory, set to be launched to the International Space Station in 2018 and has already produced the coldest known object in space, and could soon produce the coldest known object in the universe.
+JPL has the Cold Atom Laboratory, which launched to the International Space Station in 2018 and has already produced the coldest known object in space, and could soon produce the coldest known object in the universe.